 “My passcode is 384760, you can tell the authorities that I’m going to cooperate fully.
 My information is in there.
 I have nothing to hide anyway.
-It doesn’t matter if they take it.
-Just return it to my family if they won’t release it to you later.”
+It doesn’t matter if they take it.”

 “I’m using a friend’s phone right now, so the call history should tell the authorities whose phone it is I’m calling from and confirm that particular call if they want to go that far.”